PoseidonMRT/todo_app/README.md

 - android directory

   this directory contains native codes of Android platform,when we need to do something in native code,we can edit files in this directory.
+- assets directory

+  this directory contains some resources for project such as fonts ，images and so on.
 - ios directory

   this directory contains native codes of IOS platform,when we need to do something in native code,we can edit files in this directory.